vishalkaului/AngularJS_Flickr_API/README.md

 # AngularJS_Flickr_API
-Angular JS FLickr API that's acts as a crawler for searching images from yahoo's flickr service
+Angular JS Flickr API that's acts as a crawler for searching images from yahoo's flickr service

 Clone this repository in your desktop.
 Run this app from any server and you may see a search page.